preloader

 Overview

-This guide shows you how to use Microcks for mocking and testing Avro encoding on top of Apache Kafka .
-You’ll see how Microcks can speed-up the sharing of Avro schema to consumers using a Schema Registry and we will check how Microcks can detect drifts between expected Avro format and the one really used.
+This guide shows you how to use Microcks for mocking and testing Avro encoding on top of Apache Kafka.
+You’ll see how Microcks can speed up the sharing of Avro schema to consumers using a Schema Registry, and we will check how Microcks can detect drifts between the expected Avro format and the one really used.

 • The “old-fashioned one” that is about putting raw Avro binary representation of the message payload,

 This guide presents the 2 options that we will call RAW or REGISTRY.
-Microcks is by default configured to manage the RAW options so that it does not require any external dependency to get you starting.
-If you want to stick with this option, we first step below is obviously optional.
+Microcks is by default configured to manage the RAW options, so it does not require any external dependency to get you started.
+If you want to stick with this option, the first step below is obviously optional.

-Microcks has been successfully tested with both Confluent Schema Registry and Apicurio Registry .
-Both can be deployed as containerized workload on your Kubernetes cluster.
-Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentation.
+Microcks has been successfully tested with both Confluent Schema Registry and Apicurio Registry.
+Both can be deployed as containerized workloads on your Kubernetes cluster.
+Microcks does not provide any installation scripts or procedures; please refer to the documentation for projects or related products.

 image